marcelnicolay/torneira/README.rst

 Torneira - Rapid Web Framework
 ======================

-Torneira is a rapid web framework build on top of Tornado_ Its name came from the idea of getting rapid and fluid development.
+Torneira is a lightweight and rapid web framework build on top of Tornado_.
+Its name came from the idea of getting rapid and fluid development.

 Dependencies